 We’ve all had to make that harrowing holiday trek to the mall.
 But with kids along for the ride, it can reach epic battle-ground proportions: Braving the jam-packed stores, balancing shopping bags in one arm and pushing the stroller with the other.

 Battling frenzied crowds is bad enough, so the last thing you need is to fight with your kids.
-We can’t control the insanity – er – "holiday cheer" at the mega shopping center, but we can offer some handy tips to help make your shopping experience a bit merrier.
+We can’t control the insanity – er – “holiday cheer” at the mega shopping center, but we can offer some handy tips for shopping with children to help make your experience a bit merrier.

 1. My, that pricey vase looks fun!
 Before those curious little hands reach out for every overpriced and way-too-breakable knickknack within arm’s reach, give them something to do.
 The key here is diversion – whether it’s a pile of animal crackers on the stroller tray or a cherished toy.
 Nobody wants to shell out cash for a pile of glass shards.

 2. It’s not bribery; it’s survival.
 Remember, if a trip to the mall makes you cranky, imagine how it must feel to the child imprisoned in his or her stroller (or pint-sized shoes) for hours at a time.
 Anyone, regardless of age, deserves to be rewarded for surviving the stores during the holidays.
 Let kids know ahead of time that good behavior will be compensated with a tasty treat, small toy or other special reward.

 3. Hell hath no fury like a child without a nap.
 During the holidays, there’s really no “right” time to hit the mall.
 But you may be able to save your last frayed nerve by making sure your youngster is well-rested before heading out.
 In other words, if your little angel reenacts scenes from The Exorcist at 3 o’clock on the dot, avoid all public places during this time of day.
 If your child is a super-sound sleeper, however, you may want to turn their naptime into your mall time.